akubly/ai_challenge/README.md

 - If all tests pass, the script will reveal a secret phrase for that phase.

 The challenge is designed so that only a working calculator implementation can reveal the phrase.
-**However, if you're feeling adventurous, you might use AI to help you extract the secret phrase by reverse engineering the test collateral...**
+**However, if you're feeling adventurous, you might use AI to help you extract the secret phrases by reverse engineering the test collateral...**

 ## Tools